rydmike/rydmike.github.io/gridview.md

 | [Flexfold](https://rydmike.com/) | [Color Scheme](colorscheme) | [Color Picker](colorpicker) | Grid | [Flutter Issues](flutterissues) |

 # [Responsive Grid](http://rydmike.com/gridtest)
-This is a very early Flutter web grid demo and test, I made with an early version of Flutter for Web.
-The current published build is also from a very old version of Flutter.
+This is a Flutter web grid demo and test.
+I made it with a very early version of Flutter for Web.
+The current published build is also made with an older version of Flutter.
 It includes a web test of the [Flutter Staggered Grid View package](https://pub.dev/packages/flutter_staggered_grid_view).

 You can try [it here](http://rydmike.com/gridtest/#/).
-The source code for this early Flutter web demo is available in this [resp_stag_grid](https://github.com/rydmike/resp_stag_grid) repository.
+The source code for this early Flutter web demo is available in the [resp_stag_grid](https://github.com/rydmike/resp_stag_grid) repository.

 <img src="https://rydmike.com/assets/stag_grid1.png?raw=true" alt="Staggered grid 1" width="800"/>

-The key feature of this small demo is the responsive grid based on the Material breakpoint system, demoed with the standard Flutter GridView and the masonry style staggered grid view layout.
+The key feature of this small demo is the responsive grid using the Material breakpoint system, demoed with the standard Flutter **GridView** and the masonry style **StaggeredGridView** layout.

 <img src="https://rydmike.com/assets/stag_grid2.png?raw=true" alt="Staggered grid 2" width="800"/>

-The staggered grid view package has a small bug that can be seen in this demo when only resizing the window horizontally.
+The **StaggeredGridView** package has a small bug that can be seen in this demo when only resizing the window horizontally.
 I need to make a simpler demo case for the bug demo and report it, if it has not been reported and fixed already in the latest version [here](https://github.com/letsar/flutter_staggered_grid_view).
 You can observe the issue in this GIF animation.

 <img src="https://rydmike.com/assets/StagGridIssueDemo1.gif?raw=true" alt="Staggered grid issue gif" width="800"/>